• Skip to primary navigation

 Shahi Paneer

-Shahi Paneer is a very aromatic dish with cardamom, saffron, cloves, fenugreek, cashews, cream, sugar and soft paneer.
+Shahi Paneer is a very aromatic dish with cardamom, saffron, cloves, fenugreek, cashews, cream, and soft Paneer.
 Some people do add fruits, rose petals/rose water and Khoya (Milk Solids) too.
+You can add them if you like.
+I like to Cashews, Saffron, Cream and whole Spices.

 Crush the Saffron between your fingers and dry roast in a pan over medium low heat.